Safe Zone Ally Training

 Cuyahoga Community College cares about being inclusive of all people.
-Safe Zone Ally Training is a two-hour workshop that builds awareness of topics related to sexual orientation, gender identity, and gender expression, including: LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, & Queer/Questioning) research/data, awareness building activities, relevant resources, and how to discuss these topics.
-All College employees and students are welcomed to attend.
-Those completing training become certified Safe Zone Allies, if they choose.
+Safe Zone Ally Training is a two-hour workshop that builds awareness of topics related to sexual orientation, gender identity and gender expression.
+It includes an overview of LGBTQ+ (Lesbian, Gay, Bisexual, Transgender and Queer/Questioning) research and data, along with awareness-building activities, relevant resources and suggestions for discussing these topics.

 What is a "Safe Zone"?

-A Safe Zone is a space in which everyone will be respected and heard, regardless of sexual orientation, gender identity, and/or gender expression.
-Safe Zone training was created in 2004 by the Western Campus' student organization, Lambda Gender-Sexuality Alliance.
-The Safe Zone logo is a way to designate a “safe space,” whether on an office window, door, or on a button.
-People should feel comfortable in this open and affirming space to discuss LGBTQ+/Ally related issues.
+A Safe Zone is a space in which everyone will be respected and heard, regardless of sexual orientation, gender identity and/or gender expression.
+Safe Zone Ally Training was created in 2004 by Western Campus’ student-run Lambda Gender-Sexuality Alliance.
+The Safe Zone logo designates a “safe space,” whether on an office window, door or button.
+People should feel comfortable discussing LGBTQ+/ally-related issues in this open and affirming space.

 Who is a "Safe Zone Ally"?

-• understand the importance of using pronouns and names individuals want to be called
+- Understand the importance of using the pronouns and names by which individuals wish to be addressed.

-• help promote an environment in which all individuals are respected
+- Will help promote an environment in which all individuals are respected.